amiller/blockplayer/README.md

 Running BlockPlayer on a headless machine
 =========================================

-To run the experiment and display the results on a headless machine, you should start an X virtual server with
+To run the experiment and display the results on a headless machine, you should start an X virtual server with:

     Xvfb

-If a graphics card isn't available, then you should specify the mesa (rather than nvidia) OpenGL drivers.
+If a graphics card isn't available, then you should specify the mesa (rather than nvidia) OpenGL drivers, e.g., with:

     LD_PRELOAD=/usr/lib/mesa/libGL.so xvfb-run bash